skver0/tetel-vault/infoemeltangol/Information.md

 #hoax
 - hoax: scam, rumor
 - in many cases, handling hoaxes consumes more resources than viruses
-- spread: thanks to users naivety (eg. send this to 10 friends!)
+- spread: thanks to users naivety (e.g. send this to 10 friends!)
 - the goal of a hoax is usually spreading, but it can also be intended to cause harm

 ##### Legal and illegal forms of obtaining and publishing information